ORTools4MTEX/ORTools/README.md

 - The peak-fitting functionality within the function [defineORs](https://github.com/ORTools4MTEX/ORTools/blob/master/README.md#defineors) requires prior installation of the [MATLAB Signal Processing Toolbox](https://au.mathworks.com/products/signal.html).
 - Open MATLAB and run one of the example files.
 Please refer to the [*Example 1*](https://youtu.be/AcR-nXg5QKo) instruction video to learn how to run the examples.
 Alternatively, if you do not wish to run the example files and want to use the function library instead, please ensure the **ORTools** root directory and all of its sub-directories are added to the MATLAB path.
 - If you encounter any problems, please [submit an issue](https://github.com/ORTools4MTEX/ORTools/issues).
-- If you would like to contribute additional functionality or wish to suggest new features, please [submit a contribution or request for a feature](https://github.com/ORTools4MTEX/ORTools/issues).
+- If you would like to contribute additional functionalities or wish to suggest new features, please [submit a contribution or request for a feature](https://github.com/ORTools4MTEX/ORTools/issues).

 [![ORTools - How to install MTEX](http://img.youtube.com/vi/SsiDFqqqZU4/0.jpg)](http://www.youtube.com/watch?v=SsiDFqqqZU4 "Video Title")